-Bettors universally welcome bonuses and promotional offers because of the significant advantages that they hold.
+Bettors universally welcome bonuses and promotional offers because of the significant advantages that they provide.

-Bonuses may be packaged in many different ways, but they basically give bettors more betting money upon depositing, and some bonuses require no deposit at all from a bettor!
+Bonuses may be packaged in many different ways, but they basically give bettors more funds for betting upon depositing, and some bonuses require no deposit at all!
 Other bonuses increase a bet’s odds or boost a bettor’s potential winnings.

-Since there are many types of bonuses, bettors need to be aware of the common types they are bound to encounter.
-For that very reason, we’re going to cover bonuses in-depth.
+Since there are many types of bonuses, bettors need to be aware of the common options they are bound to encounter.
+For that very reason, we’re going to cover bonuses in-depth below.

 Some of the advantages explained below show why bettors should always look for betting bonuses:

-Bonuses cannot be withdrawn instantly because of specific requirements known as rollover requirements.
+Bonuses cannot be withdrawn instantly because of specific requirements attached to the deal known as rollover requirements.

-Rollover requirements require that you wager the bonus—and the deposited amount in relevant bonus offers—a certain number of times before making a withdrawal.
+Rollover requirements ask that you wager the bonus—and the deposited amount in relevant bonus offers—a certain number of times before making a withdrawal.